Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Related Work

-Drawing inspiration from these works, we adopt AR see-through visualizations to present spatial information within indoor environments.
-Unlike previous studies, however, our research specifically investigates how AR see-through techniques can support users in making spatial decisions with AI assistance -- a topic that has not yet been explored in depth.
+Drawing inspiration from these works, we adopt AR X-ray views to present spatial information within indoor environments.
+Unlike previous studies, our research specifically investigates how this AR embedded visualization can support users in making spatial decisions with AI assistance – a topic that has not yet been explored in depth.
 Our study thus aims to provide an initial reference point for future research into AI-aided decision-making in AR contexts.